 - 77% of companies have a content marketing strategy.
 (HubSpot, 2020, p.
 10).

 At face value, these facts seem obvious; there isn’t a company that can survive without sales.
-However, there are well over half of marketers stating SEO and content creation are the top inbound marketing priorities on their to-do list.
+However, over half of marketers stating SEO and content creation are the top inbound marketing priorities on their to-do list.

 Given the direction of SEO, Google’s overall goal, and what other professionals theorize, there will most likely be a shift towards overall user experience, combined with great content.
-Content is still king, but it must be engaging and provide the visitor with value.
+Of course, content is still king, but it must be engaging and provide the visitor with value.

 What Can I Do Now?